Creative Space for Dialogue

 Creative safer spaces set a necessary and fruitful base for dialogue in youth work settings.

-The project consortium consisted of experts on youth work and creative methods from four different partner countries, Finland, Poland, Serbia, and Slovenia.
-With this joint project we offered a unique view and practical tools on topics challenging European youth and youth workers.
+The project consortium brought together experts in youth work and creative methods from four partner countries: Finland, Poland, Serbia, and Slovenia.
+Through this collaboration, we offered a unique perspective and practical tools to address challenges faced by young people and youth workers across Europe.

-Some of the creative methods and techniques applied, introduced, tested and evaluated on the themed seminars:
+Some of the creative methods and techniques introduced, tested, and evaluated during the themed seminars included:

 • Interfaith dialogue